 This report demonstrates that joint pain from different pathologic mechanisms can be measured in mice with simple and relatively inexpensive methods.
 Inflammatory joint pain causes bigger changes in weight bearing time and distribution and therefore may be a more sensitive model for the detection of analgesia.
 However, other models of joint pain will be important when evaluating new potential analgesics since mechanisms of pain initiation and maintenance are likely different with different pathology.
 We found differences in offloading patterns between males and females and among different models of arthritis pain.

 It is important to recognize that there can be strain as well as gender differences in pain behavior in mice14-16.
 It is also known that there are distinct strain differences in pain thresholds.
-We found that in C57/Bl6 mice, females demonstrated significantly more spontaneous pain behaviors (increased weight and time on forelimbs) than male mice with chronic degenerative joint pain (Figure 2 and 3).
+We found that in C57/Bl6 mice, females demonstrated significantly more spontaneous pain behaviors (increased weight and time on forelimbs) than male mice with chronic degenerative joint pain (Figure 2 and Figure 3).
 We did not determine the estrus phase for these female mice, so we cannot say whether this had any effect on our results, but others have determined that estrus phase did not explain observed sex differences in C57/Bl6 mice1710.

 Evoked pain behavior is sensitive to all types of joint pain tested and has good reproducibility.
 It is crucial that the examiner is trained to deliver consistent, standardized palpation pressure and use consistent restraint methods that allows the range of pain behavior to detect both pain and analgesia.
 It is important to always examine the normal knee first to minimize the pain response in the normal knee due to a crossover effect and maximize the difference in pain response between the normal and painful knee.
 Using a second observer to tally the pain responses that make up the EPS is necessary so that the examiner focuses on consistent palpation and so that vocalizations and fights are consistently tallied.
 It may be necessary to practice the restraint method in particular to ensure the animal can react to pain adequately but does not react too easily so as to dilute the pain response.
 An advantage of the EPS measurement is that it is analogous to measuring joint tenderness in human patients.